Oscar E. Bland

 Oscar Edward Bland (November 21, 1877 – August 3, 1951) was a United States representative from Indiana and an associate judge of the United States Court of Customs and Patent Appeals.

 Education and career

 Born near Bloomfield, Indiana, Bland attended the public schools, Northern Indiana Normal School (now Valparaiso University) and Indiana University Bloomington.
 He taught school for three years.
 He read law and was admitted to the bar in 1901 and commenced practice in Linton, Indiana.

+State Senate

 He served as member of the Indiana Senate from 1907 to 1909.

 Congressional service

 Bland was an unsuccessful Republican candidate for election to Congress in 1910, 1912, and 1914.
 He finally prevailed in the election of 1916, and was elected as a Republican to the United States House of Representatives of the 65th, 66th and 67th United States Congresses, serving from March 4, 1917, to March 3, 1923.
 He served as Chairman of the Committee on Industrial Arts and Expositions in the 66th and 67th Congresses.
 He was an unsuccessful candidate for reelection in 1922 to the 68th United States Congress.